Gosford Park: Plot

-Following dinner, a silver carving knife turns up missing after an inventory count by the kitchen staff.
-Henry Denton, Weissman's valet, raises the staff's suspicions with intrusive questions at the staff’s group supper.
-Henry then attends to Weissman in his room, and Weissman asks Henry if he’ll visit him later in the evening and Henry replies that the risk doesn’t seem worth it, heavily implying a sexual relationship between the two.
-Later that evening Henry has a late-night sexual encounter with Lady Sylvia under the guise of bringing her some hot milk.
+Following dinner, a silver carving knife is missing.
+Henry Denton, Weissman's valet, raises the staff's suspicions with intrusive questions and a seemingly Scottish accent (which Mary, Scottish herself, sees through).
+Later that evening, Henry has a tryst with Lady Sylvia.
 Isobel asks Elsie to speak to Sir William about hiring Freddie, who is blackmailing Isobel over their affair and her aborted pregnancy.
-Freddie mistreats Mabel, whom he married for her money when he overestimated her wealth, while Rupert courts Isobel.
-Lady Trentham confides to Mary that Sylvia and Louisa cut cards to decide which of them would marry Sir William, whose fortune, earned in business and thus despised by these aristocrats, was nonetheless necessary to sustain their father, an earl, and themselves.
-When the men go pheasant shooting the next morning, a stray shot grazes Sir William's ear.
-The ladies join them for lunch, and Sir William withdraws from Meredith's business scheme, leaving the commander financially ruined.
+Freddie mistreats Mabel, whom he married for her money but overestimated her wealth.
+Lady Trentham confides to Mary that Sylvia and Louisa cut cards to decide which of them would marry Sir William.

+When the men go shooting, a stray shot grazes Sir William's ear.
+The ladies join them for lunch, and Sir William withdraws from Anthony's business scheme, leaving him financially ruined.
+Lady Sylvia informs her aunt Constance that Sir William may halt her allowance.

-Lady Sylvia informs her aunt Constance that Sir William may halt her allowance, on which the grand lady is entirely dependent.
-During dinner, Lady Sylvia berates Sir William and Elsie comes to his defence, inadvertently exposing their affair; Elsie leaves the room disgraced while Sir William abruptly exits to the library.
-Mrs Wilson brings him coffee which he knocks away onto the floor and orders her to leave the mess, then demands whisky, which she calmly serves him despite his surly antagonistic manner.
+During dinner, Lady Sylvia berates Sir William and Elsie comes to his defence, inadvertently exposing their affair.
+After dinner, Sir William retires alone to his study for the rest of the evening, where Mrs Wilson brings him coffee.
 The guests gather in the drawing room as Novello plays the piano and sings, with the servants listening outside; Freddie, Anthony, Robert, and footman George each slip away.
-One of the men, seen only by his trousers, puts muddy big shoes—apparently waiting there to be cleaned after the shooting—over his own ones to pretend someone came from the outside, retrieves the missing knife and enters the library, where Sir William is slumped in his chair, and stabs him.
+A man, seen only by his trousers, puts on muddy galoshes left by one of the shooting party.
+The man enters the library with the missing carving knife and, finding Sir William seemingly asleep in his chair, stabs him in the chest.